bennettslin/yearlings_bobtail_app/tempThingsToRemember.md

     * tips

 # Annotation todos
-Fix carousel annotation not hiding upon ear click (might need to reconsider making 0 the default, maybe pass -1 to api, then api passes null to component)

 If single card, just pass it instead of array.
 If just single card, don't have dot keys, and then get dot keys from annotation If wiki or wormhole index is single, just pass it instead of array.